morfeus77/MiSTerTools/README.md

 ini files should be place in in /media/fat

 **do not edit your MiSTer.ini file itself when you use this script, instead edit your custom ini files**

-**Known Issues**

-Arcade cores are untested.
-Cores that aren't Common Intermediate Format compliant may give wrong AR results.

-**To Do**

-Tate option for Aspect Ratio calculator